viet34tqc/notebook/interview.md

 ```js
 const [show, toggle] = useReducer(state => !state, true);
 ```
 Let's say you have a component which includes 2 buttons.
 The first one is for fetching the data and update the state.
 The second one is for unmounting the component.
 When you click the fetching button, then immediately click the second button, there is a chance that you will encountered an error: `Can't perform a React state update on unmounted component`.
-That's because your asynchonous request hasn't been resolved yet when the component is unmounted.
+That's because your asynchronous request hasn't been resolved yet when the component is unmounted.

 To fix the problem you need to either cancel the request inside `useEffect`.
 Otherwise, you need to ignore the `setState` by using a variable to store the mounted state.
 The request is still resolved but, it won't make any changes to unmounted component.